MAGvACC/.github/profile/README.md

 ## Operations

-Our team operates within the VATSIM network, providing air traffic control tools for airports within the Maghreb region, including Algeria, Tunisia, and Morocco.
+Our team operates within the VATSIM network, providing air traffic control resources within the Maghreb region, including Algeria, Tunisia, and Morocco.

 ## The Operations Team